GedasFX/decky-cloud-save/README.md

 ### Change destination folder name

 If you wish to change the folder on how it appears on the remote, edit `~/homebrew/settings/decky-cloud-save/plugin.properties` file and replace `decky-cloud-save` with whichever name you wish.
 Be wary of path limitations unique to each provider.

+### Experimental features

+Some features were asked to be added, but they are in the experimentatl state.
+To access this menu, go to `plugin.properties`, and set `experimental_menu=true`.

+### Experimental feature - bidirectional sync

+On the plugin sidebar there is a new option to change behavior of plugin to not only backup files, but to sync them with remote.
+This is an operation that is able to delete your files, so use it with extreme caution.

+**IMPORTANT!** This plugin does not provide support for if you use bidirectional sync.
+It is not the plugin's primary use case and is in the experimental state.
+USE AT YOUR OWN RISK!